Creating a Dictionary

 Specifies the type of the dictionary entry.

-list- a generic list of elements
+list- a generic list of elements, the initial value is an empty list.

 For further information about multi-value data types in CloverDX, see Multivalue Fields.